daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

 - The table is big, with about 25 million rows for 31 days in January 2023.
 So I partitioned it by date to reduce the cost of querying on the table.
-- Ingestion time partitioning reduces the stored size of the table by putting the date column to \_PARTITIONTIME(a pseudocolumn).
-- But when I plug the table into Google Data Studio, the \_PARTITIONTIME didn't appear so I choose Time-unit column partitioning instead.
 - By the way, [PyPI package downloads](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=pypi&page=dataset&project=apply-ds-test-371316) table is Time-unit column partitioning too, each partition contains on average 700 million rows.
 - More info about [BigQuery Partitioned Table](https://cloud.google.com/bigquery/docs/partitioned-tables?_ga=2.103336576.-1647680310.1670343964)
 - Query create the Github_daily_events table: <br>